 In the context of sellers who sell their products through intermediary platforms, a platform MFN (most-favored-nation clause) is a contractual restriction requiring that a particular seller will not sell at a lower price through another platform than through the platform with which it has the platform MFN agreement.
-Contractual restrictions observed in ebook markets and in credit card transaction processing, among other settings, can be viewed as examples of this phenomenon.
-We show that platform MFNs typically raise platform fees and retail prices, and also curtail entry by potential entrants pursuing low-cost business models.
-This has important implications for competition policy, including cases currently being pursued in both of these markets.
+Contractual restrictions observed in markets for ebooks, travel services, and credit card transaction processing, among other settings, can be viewed as examples of this phenomenon.
+We show that platform MFNs typically raise platform fees and retail prices, and also curtail entry or skew positioning decisions by potential entrants pursuing low-end business models.